MarcusK2010/ETL-Pipeline-into-AWS/README.md

 __WARNING:__ Free tier options are available for AWS, but costs may occur when choosing the wrong payment plan or exceeding limits. __I am not responsible for any costs.__

 - Set up your AWS credentials and ensure you have the necessary permissions to create and manage AWS resources.

-Create a MySQL database on AWS RDS and execute the `set_up_project_5_aws.sql` to set up the schema and necessary tables.

 Create a new layers in AWS Lambda with the following ARNs: